 Please read through all of the questions below.
 We hope we provided all the pertinent information.
-If you still have a question that is unaswered, or need a clarification on any of the answers, don't hesitate to email us at email@example.com.
+If you still have a question that is unanswered, or need a clarification on any of the answers, don't hesitate to email us at firstname.lastname@example.org.

 The hotel will have DSL and wireless connectivity.
 Please bring your own DSL cord.
 For any additional questions about internet at the Hotel, please ask at the front desk of the Hotel.
 The internet service is complimentary (free).